 4 Reasons to Allow Plumbing Changes to Cure Before Running Water

-by Tom Grant on Apr 23, 2018
+by Guest Post on Apr 23, 2018

 Many homeowners engage in DIY when fixing water pipes, especially when the damage is not extensive.
 It isn’t entirely out of order to go that route.
 In any case, DIY is always a fantastic opportunity to test out your skills while simultaneously saving on expenses.
 If you can fix your piping on your own, for instance, you could save hundreds of dollars in plumber fees.

-So, assuming that you’re working on a few pipes on your own, or even if you’re a young plumber working on your first job, we have one major advice for you – always let the plumbing job cure before running water through the pipes.
+So, assuming that you’re working on a few pipes on your own, or even if you’re a young plumber working on your first job, we have one major piece of advice for you – always let the plumbing job cure before running water through the pipes.
 Never turn on the tap immediately after working on the pipes.
 There are four main reasons for this;

 A common issue when you run water through your pipes before the piping glue cures is liner failure.
 Liners are popularly used as an alternative to re-piping in multifamily homes.
 The process of lining involves coating the pipes from inside to create a long-lasting and maintenance-free solution that prevents pipe leaks.

 Liner failure refers to a situation where the lining is washed from the pipework, often a result of running water through a piping system before the lining cures.
 Where liner is washed off only a small portion of the pipes, the condition is called “partial” liner failure.
 Where all of the lining material is washed from the pipes, it is called total liner failure.

 Aside from liner failure, damaged connections are also a common problem with uncured plumbing liner or glue.
 This is pretty straightforward, especially when joining two pipes.
 Until the bonding agent (glue) bonds the two pipes together, you’ll more or less have two pipes sitting adjacent to each other.
 When water comes in at high pressure, it can force these two pipes apart, resulting in a damaged connection.